codenvibes/CS/CORE_CONCEPTS/OPERATING SYSTEMS/PROCESS MANAGEMENT.md

 For example, if you launch the Firefox browser, it may spawn multiple processes: one for the main UI, others for rendering tabs, extensions, or GPU acceleration.
 These are all structured in a tree under a parent process.

 ---

+## Getting Processes/Services to Start on Boot

+Some applications can be started on the boot of the system that we own.
+For example, web servers, database servers or file transfer servers.
+This software is often critical and is often told to start during the boot-up of the system by administrators.

+In this example, we're going to be telling the apache web server to be starting apache manually and then telling the system to launch apache2 on boot.

+Enter the use of `systemctl` -- this command allows us to interact with the **systemd** process/daemon.
+Continuing on with our example, systemctl is an easy to use command that takes the following formatting: `systemctl [option] [service]`

+For example, to tell apache to start up, we'll use `systemctl start apache2`.
+Seems simple enough, right?
+Same with if we wanted to stop apache, we'd just replace the `[option]` with stop (instead of start like we provided)

+We can do four options with `systemctl`:

+- Start
+- Stop
+- Enable
+- Disable

+---